 Best time to visit the Portland Rose Garden

 By and large, roses bloom between May and September.
-For peak bloom at the Portland Rose Garden, you will want to visit at the end of June.
+For peak bloom at the Portland Rose Garden, you will want to visit at the end of June, but honestly, you’re bound to see beautiful roses anytime between May and September.

 History of the Portland Rose Garden